remisharrock/academic-kickstart/content/post/regex-search-and-replace-visual-studio-code/index.md

  The `\{.*\}` means curly braces with something inside - Here I could also use  `[\s\S\r]` instead of  `.*`

-Anyway, I then replace with `$1` and here is the result:
+Anyway, I then replace with `$1` and here is the result, enjoy !

 ![](./giftest.gif)